Here is a simple but effective guide to broken link building for SEO. You will discover how to find broken links and use them to your advantage.

 Instead of targeting one site in your broken link building campaign, you can scale up and search for broken links then target those sites linking to the dead content.
 Here you’ll need to use broken link building tools such as Ahrefs’ broken link checker.

-As you can see, there’s a page on the site that no longer exists but has 31 referring domains.
+You could, for example. find a page on your site that no longer exists but has 31 referring domains.
 To know what the content of the dead URL was, you can use a Wayback Machine.

-You can get the most of your broken link building strategy by reaching out to the 31 sites linking to the dead content on Tinybuddha.
+You can get the most of your broken link-building strategy by reaching out to the 31 sites linking to the dead content on your website.

 Check for broken Outgoing Links.

 To check for broken outgoing links, use Ahrefs’ Outgoing Links-> Broken Links.
 Here you’ll pick a site that you want to get backlinks from.
-For example, the site “Zenhabits.net” has 124 pages linking to external sites that no longer exist.
+For example, the site “www.hellofashionblog.com/” has 972 pages linking to external sites that no longer exist.

 With this broken link building tactic, you can do a quick analysis, find a broken link, and win a stand chance to earn a quality backlink.

-So you could recreate that content and reach out to “zenhabits.com.”
+So you could recreate that content and reach out to “www.hellofashionblog.com/.”
 But to maximize your broken link building efforts, you want to look for sites linking to the dead content.

 So how will you achieve this?
 Analyze the broken URL using Ahrefs’ Site Explorer.
 If you do it right, this is what you’ll get.

-You’ll realize that 13 other sites are linking to this dead content, and you can reach out to all of them with that one content you’ve recreated.
-This is the benefit of sticking with the best, broken link building practices.
+You’ll realize that 8 other sites are linking to this dead content, and you can reach out to all of them with that one content you’ve recreated.
+This is the benefit of sticking with the best, broken link-building practices.

 Step 2: Create or optimize the content